i-heart-php/angular-material-seed/readme.md

 ## Begin

-Install deps `npm cache clean && npm install && bower install`:
+Install deps: `npm cache clean && npm install && bower install`

-Run `grunt` for building and `grunt serve` for preview
+Run `grunt` for building and deployment.
+Created `.ftppass` for ftp login info.

+and `grunt serve` for preview and livereload.

 ## Generators